Choose your course

 2010

-In November 2010 the charities running The English Language Centre and Eastbourne School of English merged to become one charity running the two schools.
-Phil Hopkins became Chief Executive and Peter Tamkin became Group Academic Director with overall management responsibility for both schools.
-They have overseen a big investment in infrastructure, training and resources at both centres and an expansion of the scholarship schemes.
+In November 2010, the charities running The English Language Centre and Eastbourne School of English merged to become one charity running the two schools.
+Phil Hopkins became Chief Executive, and Peter Tamkin became Group Academic Director with overall academic management responsibility for both schools.
+This time saw a big investment in infrastructure, training and resources at both centres and an expansion of the scholarship schemes.

 2012